AgoraIO/agora_doc_source/en-US/markdown/agora-chat/RESTful API Reference/agora_chat_restful_user_attributes.md

 ## Deleting user attributes

-This method deletes all the user attributes of the specified user.
+Deletes all the user attributes of the specified user.

 For each App Key, the call frequency limit of this method is 100 per second.